chhuang-one/sqxclib/doc/SqType.md

 ```

 ## 2. use SqType to define structured data type
 User can define a constant or dynamic SqType.
-If you define constant SqType for structure, it must use with SqEntry pointer array.
+If you define constant SqType for structure, it must use with **pointer array** of SqEntry.

 First, we define a custom structured data type:
 ```c